-The Agency has issued \$2,198,530,000 of Bonds under the Trust Agreement (excluding Refunding Bonds) for the purposes of the Program.
+The Agency has issued over \$2.4 billion of Bonds under the Trust Agreement (excluding Refunding Bonds) for the purposes of the Program.
 All of the Bonds issued up until the Series 37 Bonds funded a program in which the Agency purchased Program Loans and not Program Securities.
-A total of thirty-seven Series of Bonds have been issued under the Trust Agreement.
-In addition to Bonds paid at maturity or redeemed from available funds of the Agency, Series 1 through Series 21, Series 23 through 26 and Series 28 through 30 were refunded by the Series 32 through 37 Bonds.
+A total of thirty-eight Series of Bonds have been issued under the Trust Agreement.
+In addition to Bonds paid at maturity or redeemed from available funds of the Agency, Series 1 through Series 21, Series 23 through 26 and Series 28 through 31 were refunded by the Series 32 through 38 Bonds.
 Upon such refunding, the Program Loans financed by the Bonds that were refunded were transferred to the Program Account for the respective Series of Refunding Bonds.

-The following table summarizes as of December 31, 2016, the Program Obligations purchased by the Agency under the Trust Agreement and the Series of Bonds with which they are associated:
+The following table summarizes as of December 31, 2017 the outstanding Bonds under the Trust Agreement by Series of Bonds: